CarnivalBug/carnivalbug.github.io/_portfolio/portfolio-1.md

 <sub><strong>Kang, JY., Michels, A., Lyu, F. et al. Rapidly measuring spatial accessibility of COVID-19 healthcare resources: a case study of Illinois, USA.
 Int J Health Geogr 19, 36 (2020). https://doi.org/10.1186/s12942-020-00229-x</strong></sub>

+The severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2), causing the coronavirus disease 2019 (COVID-19) pandemic, has infected millions of people and caused hundreds of thousands of deaths.
+While COVID-19 has overwhelmed healthcare resources (e.g., healthcare personnel, testing resources, hospital beds, and ventilators) in a number of countries, limited research has been conducted to understand spatial accessibility of such resources.
+This study fills this gap by rapidly measuring the spatial accessibility of COVID-19 healthcare resources with a particular focus on Illinois, USA.

 <br/><img src='/images/rs1-3.png' width='800'>

 <h2>Human Sentiments of Urban Heat</h2>

 <sub><strong> Lyu, F., Zhou, L., Park, J., Baig, F., Wang, S. Mapping Dynamic Human Sentiments of Heat Exposure with Location‑Based Social Media Data.
 Under review with International Journal of Geographical Information Science</strong></sub>

+We built a model to map the dynamics of human sentiments of heat exposure with Location‑Based Social Media Twitter data.
+And we are modelling it in a near real-time fashion.

 <br/><img src='/images/rs1-4.png' width='800'>